schacon/showoff/README.md

 * Web

-    >Slide presentations are basically websites -- they run in your browser from your desktop.
+    > Slide presentations are basically websites -- they run in your browser from your desktop.
 This allows for a wide range of possibilities for customization and expandability.

 * Basic Templating and Color Schemes

     > Several templates and color scheme options have been provided to help you get started.
 While Parade does not currently provide anything near the variety of many other presentation packages, it is well-suited for basic presentations.

+### Lowlights

 * Design Flexibility (pros and cons)

     > Unless you're skilled in CSS/Animations, you will likely have a harder time creating presentations with as much polish as other programs provide.
     However, this approach also makes Parade incredibly flexible if you do understand CSS/Animations.

-### Works In Progress

 * Resizing